-Sessions begin when the user starts the application and finish when they close it or stop using it for a period of time (about 5 minutes).
 Short interruptions of the application (incoming notifications, short calls, going to the device's settings, moving the app to the background, etc.) do not lead to a new session.
 Session recordings are grouped according to user.
 Also, what is discussed earlier is the default settings, however, other

 To change this default behavior, an API method that resets the session must be called when appropriate, as described later in this document.